-Tax Provision Preparation
+Tax Provision Preparation for Businesses

 In today’s complex corporate environment, many companies are finding that preparing the tax provision and supporting workpapers for independent auditor review requires extensive knowledge in financial statement accounting as well as a comprehensive understanding of U.S. federal, state and international tax laws.